1. Choose a Name for Your LLC

 8. Foreign LLCs Doing Business in Louisiana

-To do business in Louisiana, all LLCs organized outside of the state must register with the Louisiana Secretary of State.
+To do business in Louisiana, all LLCs organized outside of the state must register with the Louisiana Secretary of State by filing an Application of Foreign Limited Liability Company.
+The application can be filed in hard copy or online.
 Foreign LLCs must appoint a registered agent for service of process physically located in Louisiana.
 To register, file an Application for Authority to Transact Business In Louisiana.
 The application may be filed online or by mail.
-The filing fee is $125.
+The filing fee is $150.

 The completed application must be accompanied by a Certificate of Good Standing from the foreign LLC’s home state, dated no more than 90 days prior to the filing of the certificate.
 (In Texas and Alabama, obtain a certificate of existence from the secretary of state, not a good standing certificate from the Comptroller/Department of Revenue.)